lmujumba/geopyscript/README.md

 # geopyscript
-Using Geopy and Text files
+Using Geopy and Text files in python